Rhonda McDonda

 And a nation based of the concept that all men are created equal and the home of the brave.

-Those courageous men who fought and died during the American Revolution to create this land of opportunity, opportunity, as well as those that had died in the current conflict.
+Those courageous men who fought and died during the American Revolution to create this land of opportunity, as well as those that had died in the current conflict.

-I'm bad at bad, you know, sham up, shampoo, it's totally funnier to do that.
-Who's brought stripes and bright stars through the
+I'm bad and bad.
+You know, sham up, shampoo, it's definitely funnier to do that.

 Who it's by?
 It's a famous musician, but a famous musician.
 Billy Bomb Thornton.

 Billy Bomb Thornton.
-Yeah.

 Someone took their song and turned it into a children's book.

 Oh, I feel like that's happened a number of times.
 It's happened a number of times.

 It was so bad.
 And by the way, it doesn't say this is a song.

-It's just, it looks just it was a book.
-I read it and I said, This is terrible.
+It's just, it looks just, it was a book.

+I read it and I said, this is terrible.
 This must have been a song.

-written by
+by

 famous musician.
-We had a book by this guy.
+We'll stay by this guy.

 Why can't you name it?
 I can't remember what it was, but I remember that.
 It's Ziggy Marley.